Arrow pointing right

 Isolation is an important precursor to poor mental health.
 It can be easier for employees to socially withdraw when they’re not experiencing the kind of informal communication and collaboration that’s encouraged by working in the same room as other people.
 If you rarely see your team in person, it can be even harder to spot when a colleague’s showing signs of stress, too.

-Why do small businesses outsource mental health support?
+Why do small businesses outsource mental health support to an EAP?

-Increasingly, smaller companies are opting to outsource employee mental health support to an external provider (like an EAP) rather than providing counselling services in-house.
+Increasingly, smaller companies are opting to outsource employee mental health support to an external provider (like an employee assistance programme) rather than providing counselling services in-house.

 With limited staff, time, and budget, outsourcing is often the most practical and scalable solution – and comes with lots of benefits for both employers and employees: